inducer/boxtree/doc/index.rst

    :end-before: ENDEXAMPLE

-This file is included in the :mod:`boxtree` distribution as :file:`examples/demo.py`.
+This file is included in the :mod:`boxtree` distribution as :download:`examples/demo.py <../examples/demo.py>`.
 With some plotting code (not shown above, but included in the demo file), you can see what's going on:

 .. image:: images/tree.png

-More importantly, perhaps, than being able to draw the tree, the :class:`boxtree.Tree` data structure is now accesible via the `tree` variable above, and the connecitivity information needed for an FMM-like traversal is available in `trav` as a :class:`boxtree.traversal.FMMTraversalInfo`.
+More importantly, perhaps, than being able to draw the tree, the :class:`boxtree.Tree` data structure is now accesible via the ``tree`` variable above, and the connecitivity information needed for an FMM-like traversal is available in ``trav`` as a :class:`boxtree.traversal.FMMTraversalInfo`.

 Overview